mhbw/springboard/Capstone 1/Springboard Capstone Raw Data Sets/README.md

 #### Extensions<a class="anchor" id="Future_Work"></a>

-   I think this model would benefit from a few things in future iterations, namely a reduction in time features, which caused those to rise to the top, and secondly a normalizing and scaling of the features.
+   I think this model would benefit from a few things in future iterations, namely a reduction in time features, which caused those to rise to the top, and secondly a normalization and scaling of the features.
 The noise in the features could be reduced by normaliziation which would reduce the volatility.

    It would be valuable as well to add more data sources that might have metrics beyond the ones from Natural Stat Trick, to see if there might be more causal data out there, instead of relying on data generated based on coaching decisions.
 Additionally, sklearn's pipelines could refine this process.

    Finally it might make sense to use outside resources such as an Amazon AWS S3 instance to expand computational power and to see if further gains could be made from deeper trees or grid search.
-Recall that there were still impovements being made with deeper trees; while that gain was minimal in exchange for the time and resources on a local machine, it would be minimal cost to explore much deeper depth on a virtual host.
+Recall that there were still improvements being made with deeper trees; while that gain was minimal in exchange for the time and resources on a local machine, it would be minimal cost to explore much deeper depth on a virtual host.

    Overall I'm proud of this as a strong backbone and first pass, and I will use it in the future to enhance my drafts going forward.